Shoresh92/Type_I_error/index.md

 Following the same logic, we are $\alpha = 0.01$ confident that the observed effect is random and $H_0$ is true.
 Therefore, we do not reject $H_0$ **at 1% level**.

-I hope the reader is convinced why $H_0$ is rejected when $p \leq \alpha$.
-This interpretation can be used to interpret the results of any hypothesis testing that employs $p$-values.
+I hope the reader a better understanding of why $H_0$ is rejected when $p \leq \alpha$.
+This interpretation can be used for the results of any hypothesis testing that employs $p$-values.